jansenzjh/iknow6000/README.md

 *   **Audio Support**: Embeds audio for items and sentences if available. 🎧
 *   **Index Page**: Generates a main `index.html` file for easy navigation to all generated goal pages. 📖
 *   **Offline Access**: Once generated, all content can be viewed offline in your browser. 🌐
+*   **Learning Marker**: Mark your current learning progress with a "Mark as Learning" button on each item.
+This marker is saved in your browser's local storage.
+*   **Navigation & Management**: Easily clear your marker or jump directly to your last marked item using dedicated buttons at the top of each course page.

 ## How to Use 🛠️